yutation/yutation.github.io/README.md

 ## Projects and Research

-### **Architecture Simulators**
-_February – April 2022_
+### architecture simulators (february-april 2022)
+**advanced/high performance computer architecture course**
+**personal course projects**

-- Designed a cache system simulator with L1, L2, victim cache, TAGE branch predictor, Tomasulo simulator, and MOSI cache coherence simulator in C++.
+- designed a cache system simulator with L1, L2, and victim cache, a tage branch predictor simulator, a tomasulo simulator, and a mosi cache coherence simulator by c++.
-- Configured simulators for high-performance benchmarks.

-### **RISC-V 5-Stage Pipelined Processor**
-_February – April 2022_
+- found the proper configurations of the simulators for different benchmarks to get high performance.

+### risc-v 5-stage pipelined processor (february-april 2022)
+**processor design course**
+**team-based projects with 2 members**
-- Designed a 5-stage pipelined processor in Verilog, adding optimizations like branch predictors.
+- designed a 5-stage pipelined processor supporting tiny risc-v by verilog.
+- optimized the processor with a g-share branch predictor, a branch target buffer, and a return address stack.
-- Synthesized the design and tested on FPGA cloud clusters.
+- synthesized the design on vivado and tested on pynq-z2 fpga cloud cluster by python.

-### **SRAM Design**
-_October – December 2022_

-- Designed SRAM array schematics, passing DRC and LVS tests.
+### sram design (october-december 2022)
+**advanced vlsi systems course**
+**team-based project with 3 members**
+- designed sram array reading and writing peripheral schematic and passed drc and lvs.
-- Resolved timing synchronization between row and column decoders.
+- solved the problem of the row and column decoder synchronizing with clock signal.

-### **Modern Computer Architecture & Design Labs**
-_September – October 2023_
+- tested the functionality and measured the performance of the sram system, which can run in 0.8 v and 1 ghz.

+### modern computer architecture & design course labs (september-october 2023)
+**team-based labs with 2 members**
+- created a bespoke branch predictor (bp) within gem5 by integrating local history bp, tage bp, and perceptron bp.
-- Created a custom branch predictor in Gem5, achieving 1.19x speedup across benchmarks.
+- demonstrated a remarkable 1.19x speedup over the baseline across four benchmarks on average, establishing it as the top-performing custom branch predictor in the course.
-- Implemented pipeline components in Verilog.

-### **Reconfigurable Logic Course Projects**
-_October – December 2023_

-- Optimized convolution layers using HLS for FPGA Ultra96, achieving a 15x speedup.
+- implemented a 4-way issue queue, register renaming, and reorder buffer in verilog.

+### reconfigurable logic: technology, architecture, and applications course labs and projects (october-december 2023)
+**team-based labs or project with 3 members**
+- optimized two convolution layers using hls and achieved 4.5 gigaop/s, resulting in a 15x speedup compared to the baseline on the fpga ultra96, ranking third in the course. the exploration involved memory layout, tiling size, and loop order to enhance bandwidth and parallelism.
-- Designed an accelerator for the SIMPLEX algorithm with 150x speedup over software.
+- designed an accelerator for the simplex algorithm using hls on fpga ultra96, achieving a 150x speedup compared to software. explored the impact of tiling size and shape on performance and hardware overhead.

-### **Digital Systems Testing Projects**
-_September – December 2023_

-- Developed fault collapser, D-algorithm simulator, and fault simulation tools in Python.
-- Achieved 93.5% fault coverage for ISACS89 benchmark circuit, awarded first place by Qualcomm.
+### digital systems testing and testable design course projects (september-december 2023)
+**team-based labs or project with 2 members**
+- implemented a fault collapser for an ssl atpg system and a d-algorithm simulator in python. developed an ssl and bridge fault simulator based on deductive fault simulation algorithms.
+- utilized ssl fault simulator tools to diagnose bridge faults using provided testers, creating a script to automatically generate potential bridge faults in python.
+- implemented design for testability for isacs89 benchmark sequential circuit s9234 by employing a multiple-channel scan chain, achieving a fault coverage of 93.5% with reasonable time and hardware overhead. the design earned the first-place award judged by qualcomm.

+### fully homomorphic encryption (fhe) hardware accelerator (january 2022 - present)
+**major researcher**
+- built the bfv scheme in the fhe library with support for encryption, decryption, addition, multiplication, and relinearization, utilizing residue number system and number theoretic transform optimizations in c++.
+- acquired comprehension of bgv, bfv, and ckks schemes alongside their base ring learning with errors (rlwe) cryptographic algorithms.
+- conducted performance measurements and comparisons of the current he software library, such as microsoft seal and openfhe.
+- developed a simulator to evaluate the performance and memory overhead of various ring-based polynomial algorithms. implemented schoolbook, ntt, and karatsuba ring-based polynomial multiplication using sycl hls, assessing their latency and overhead through synthesis results.
 ---

 ## Awards